Epistemic injustice: Hermeneutical injustice

-Hermeneutical injustice occurs when someone's experiences are not well understood — by themselves or by others — because these experiences do not fit any concepts known to them (or known to others), due to the historic exclusion of some groups of people from activities, such as scholarship and journalism, that shape the language people use to make sense of their experiences.
+The term hermeneutical means "relating to interpretation", and hermeneutical injustice makes someone less able to interpret their own life.
+Hermeneutical injustice occurs when someone's experiences are not well understood — by themselves or by others — because these experiences do not fit concepts that can be found in popular language.
+This is often due to the historic exclusion of some groups of people from activities, such as scholarship and journalism, that shape the language people use to make sense of their experiences.